 Get a Quality Education.
 Florida’s state universities typically employ 1,500-3,300 teaching assistants.
 By comparison, SFSC’s instructors are all highly qualified professionals with many possessing master’s and doctoral degrees.

-Take Advantage of the Honors Program.
+Go Farther with the Honors Program.
 The SFSC Honors Program offers additional opportunities to be challenged by rigorous course work, benefit from extracurricular learning activities, receive scholarships, and expand your ability to be accepted into the baccalaureate program of your choice.